Sod House Museum4628 State Highway 8

 The Sod House Museum seeks to preserve Oklahoma's only remaining sod house and interpret the early-day lifestyles of a pioneer, from the establishment of the Cherokee Outlet in 1893 to 1920.
 The museum encloses the original sod house which is the key exhibit.
-Visitors can enjoy the experience of walking through the "soddy" and explore exhibits, artifacts, photographs, and the homesteader's root cellar.
-The artifacts and exhibits portray the daily lifestyles of the pioneers.
+Visitors can enjoy the experience of walking through the "soddy" and explore exhibits, artifacts, photographs, and a root cellar.
+The artifacts and exhibits portray the daily activities of the pioneers.
 Museum grounds include an additional building displaying horse-drawn equipment and period farm implements.

 The museum offers exhibits, tours, educational programs, and events.